rbobb/Taxtesta/README.md

-# Taxtesta
+# Economic Stubstance
-Within this repo you will find transnational taxation research
+Within this repo you will find Economic Substance and Corporate Compliance in Offshore Jurisdictions